virgesmith/rust101/README.md

             `gen::quasi::Sobol : gen::Rejectable`
 ```
 the point being that the polar algorithm is a rejection algorithm and Sobol sequences require all variates to be used to preserve their statistical properties.
 Thus, `Sobol` doesn't implement the `Rejectable` trait which is made a requirement for `Polar`'s template parameter.

+## Rectangle

+This is basically a few attempts at shoehorning C++ ways of doing things (classes, templates) into rust.

 ## Server